-On curbed roadways, the minimum width of a sidewalk shall be 5 ft. when separated from the curb by a buffer strip.
-The minimum separation for a 5 ft. sidewalk from the back of curb is 2 ft.
-The buffer strip should be 6 ft. where possible to eliminate the need to narrow or reroute sidewalks around driveways.
-If the sidewalk is located adjacent to the curb, the minimum width of sidewalk is 6 ft.
+The minimum width of a sidewalk shall be 5 feet on both curb and gutter and flush shoulder roadways.
+The minimum separation for a 5-foot sidewalk from the back of curb is 2 feet.
+If the sidewalk is located adjacent to the curb, the minimum width of sidewalk is 6 feet.

 Grades on sidewalks should not exceed 5% when not adjacent to a travel way.
 There should be enough sidewalk cross slope to allow for adequate drainage, however the maximum shall be no more than 2% to comply with ADA requirements.
+Where practical, a 1-foot level area should be provided adjacent to the sidewalk.
 Edge drop-offs should be avoided.
 When drop-offs cannot be avoided, they should be shielded as discussed in Section 8.8.